SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Specifying the type of a thing (esp. a variable/constant) by writing the type into the code is known as type annotation.
 Languages with manifest typing generally require type annotation for variable/constant declarations, parameters as well as return types.
 In most (esp.
-C-influenced) languages, type annotation goes before the variable/constant.
+C-family) languages, type annotation goes before the variable/constant.
 In Python, Rust and TS, type annotation looks like so `: type` Python supports type annotation since Python .35